 | High-risk AI embedded in Annex I regulated products — medical devices, machinery, vehicles | 2 August 2027 | 2 August 2028 |

-If enacted, these changes would give businesses an additional 16 months for standalone Annex III AI and 12 months for embedded product AI.
-This is significant — but it is not yet law.
+Once in force, these changes give businesses an additional 16 months for standalone Annex III AI and 12 months for embedded product AI.
+This is significant — but it is provisional, not yet law.
+Beyond the timeline relief, the agreement also clarifies the "safety component" definition (AI that merely assists or optimises, without creating health or safety risks, is no longer automatically high-risk) and pushes the deadline for national regulatory sandboxes to 2 August 2027.

 Where the Digital Omnibus Actually Stands

 To become EU law, the Digital Omnibus must complete the full EU ordinary legislative procedure.
-The European Parliament's vote on 26 March 2026 was a significant step — but only one step in a multi-stage process.
+The European Parliament voted in favour on 26 March 2026 (569 votes), and on 7 May 2026 Parliament and Council reached a provisional agreement in trilogue — but provisional agreement is still not the final step.

 |---|---|